HristoAleksiev/python-blackjack/README.md

 # Solution for python-blackjack excercise

-Python excercise building a Blackjack game running in terminal.
+Python exercise building a Blackjack game running in terminal.

 ### Our Blackjack House Rules